bitextor/pdf-extract/README.md

 - `-L <log_path>` specifies the path to write the log file to.
 As it is common for PDF files to have issues when processing such as being password protected or other forms of restricted permissions, the log file can be written to a specifed location for additional processing.
 If not specified, then the log file will write to stdout.
 - `-R <rule_path>` specifies a custom set of rules to process joins between lines, identify page headers and footers and perform custom object sequence repairs.
 See [Runtime JavaScript Extensions](#runtime-javascript-extensions)
 - `-T <number_threads>` specifies the number of threads to run concurrently when processing PDF files.
 One file can be processed per thread.
 If not specified, then the default valur of 1 thread is used.
 - `-LANG <lang>` specifies the language of the file using ISO-639-1 codes when processing.
 If not specified then the default language rules will be used.
+This is used to determine which rules to apply when joining sentences.
     If `DETECT` is specified instead of a language code, then each paragraph will be processed via Language ID tools to determine the language of the paragraph.
 The detected language will be used for sentence join analysis.
 (DETECT is not supported in this version)
 - `-D` enables Debug/Display mode.
 This changes the output to a more visual format that renders as HTML in a browser.
+If Debug mode is enabled, then the output is less suitable for alignment, but better to view what is happening.
 - `-o <options>` specifies control parameters.
 (Reserved for future use where more conifgurable parameters will be permitted.)

 **Example:**